crn565/OMPM/README.md

 In the following image we can see in detail the connection of the SD adapter to the ESP32 controller.

 ![](media/95a984ea364d84b5722a0738826053ba.jpeg)

 Illustration 1-Detail of SD Reader connections

 ![Un cable conectado Descripción generada automáticamente con confianza baja](media/dde465bc04f80c26e51d6687c0b4138c.jpeg)

 Illustration 2- Detail of sd reader connection to the ESP32

-The measurement module PZEM004 measures the 5 fundamental electrical characteristics such as RMS voltage, RMS current, Active power and Energy with opto-coupled outputs and serial communication (comes with TTL serial interface, through various terminals to communicate with the adapter board, read, and set the parameters)..
+The measurement module PZEM004 measures the 5 fundamental electrical characteristics such as RMS voltage, RMS current, Active power and Energy with opto-coupled outputs and serial communication (comes with TTL serial interface, through various terminals to communicate with the adapter board, read, and set the parameters).

 ![Diagrama Descripción generada automáticamente](media/29c05c1b3c1e873fb0034f5742c08680.png)